Why do I have to withhold food from my pet, but not water?

 Why do you keep the cats overnight?
 Does someone stay with them?

 We keep the cats overnight so that they have a quiet, secluded place where they can sleep off their anesthesia and recover without any physical activity.
 No staff stays overnight, but our medical staff monitors the animals for several hours after surgery and is here until every animal is awake.
-The last thing they do before they leave is a final check on every animal and their incision.
+The last thing we do before we leave is a final check on every animal and their incision.
 Your pet’s incision will be checked again the first thing the next morning before (s)he is released to you.

 My dog/cat is on the older side; can I still get him fixed?